ivpusic/node-authorizator/README.md

 #### RoleBasedPolicy

 Earlier we saw one policy for authorizing users.
-Authorizator provide another one, to let's explain what is ``RoleBasedPolicy``.
+Authorizator provide another one, so let's explain what is ``RoleBasedPolicy``.

 Let we say that we have defined two roles.
 Admin and moderator.
 Now we need to define some action.
 Let we define action with name ``edit profile``.
 I previous policy we have binded actions directly to users with ``can`` function, but in this case we won't do that.